SinTh0r4s/VisualProspecting/README.md

 This mod is intended for player convenience, but may also be used as API, since it provides the location of all GT ore veins in a cache.
 VisualProspecting tracks all GT Ore Veins a player has found and visualizes them in JourneyMap (optional, if installed).
 It also visualizes tracked Thaumcraft aura nodes if TCNodeTracker if installed.

 VisualProspecting tracks all ores that a player interacted with, by right or by left click.
-It also integrates prospecting data from GTs _Advanced Seismic Prospector_.
+It also integrates prospecting data from GTs _Advanced Seismic Prospector_, although only books that are created after this mod was added will provide integration.
 You may share your findings with other players by crafting a _Prospector's Log_.

 This mod is tailored to _GregTech: New Horizons 2_, but feel free to use it however you like.
 Even though this mod is build against the custom GT5U from GT:NH, it should still work fine with other GT5U versions.